Ahmokhan1/Resizeable-Array/README.md

 #Function Implementation

-Len:Return number of elements sorted in array
+(1).Len:Return number of elements sorted in array (2).get_item: Return element at index k and Check it k index is in bounds of array and Retrieve from the array at index k (3).append:Add element to end of the array and assign New bigger array and reset the capacity according to it need.
-get_item: Return element at index k and Check it k index is in bounds of array and Retrieve from the array at index k append:Add element to end of the array and assign New bigger array and reset the capacity according to it need. make_array:Returns a new array with new_cap capacity
+(4).make_array:Returns a new array with new_cap capacity